jshimkoski/shimmy-grid/README.md

 			* `<div class="one-fourth tablet-one-third phone-one-whole"></div>`
 		* Column level responsive classes override the `.respond` class at the grid and/or row level.
 * Very easy to use markup
-* Cross browser support: IE 7+, Chrome, Firefox, Safari, Opera
+* Cross browser support: IE 6+, Chrome, Firefox, Safari, Opera
 	* Responsive features not compatible with IE 8 and below
-		* See FAQs
-	* Outside padding and gutters not compatible with IE 7 and below
 		* See FAQs

 ##Examples